AP Computer Science A

-When AP Computer Science Principles launches in the 2016–17 academic year, AP will have two computer science offerings, and students can take either course in any order.
-Currently one of the fastest growing AP courses, the AP Computer Science A course and exam continues to focus on computing skills related to programming in Java.
+When AP Computer Science Principles launched in the 2016–17 academic year, AP now has two computer science offerings, and students can take either course in any order.
+Currently one of the fastest growing AP courses, the AP Computer Science (Java) course and exam continues to focus on computing skills related to programming in Java.
 The new AP Computer Science Principles course will complement AP Computer Science A as it aims to broaden participation in the study of computer science.
 The courses underscore the importance of communicating solutions appropriately and in ways that are relevant to current societal needs.
 AP Computer Science courses can help address traditional issues of equity, access, and broadening participation in computing while providing a strong and engaging introduction to fundamental areas of the discipline.

 AP Computer Science A is equivalent to a first-semester, college level course in computer science.
 The course introduces students to computer science with fundamental topics that include problem solving, design strategies and methodologies, organization of data (data structures), approaches to processing data (algorithms), analysis of potential solutions, and the ethical and social implications of computing.
 The course emphasizes both object-oriented and imperative problem solving and design using Java language.
 These techniques represent proven approaches for developing solutions that can scale up from small, simple problems to large, complex problems.
 The AP Computer Science A course curriculum is compatible with many CS1 courses in colleges and universities.

 RECOMMENDED PREREQUISITES Students should be comfortable with functions and the concepts found in the uses of function notation, such as f(x) = x + 2 and f (x) = g(h(x)).
 It is important that students and their advisers understand that any significant computer science course builds upon a foundation of mathematical reasoning that should be acquired before attempting such a course.